1: What is ReactJS?

 40. What are Stateless Components in React?

-Stateless components are also known as the functional component in React.
+Answer: Stateless components are also known as the functional component in React.
 When a component is “stateless”, it never mutates the state.
 With the same inputs, it will always produce the same output.
 It means it has no knowledge of the past, current or future state changes.
-(Java online training)

-41. Why do we need a Router in React?
+41. Why do we need a Router to React?

 42. How the parent and child components exchange information?